s-berquam/queen-of-clubs-web-app/README.md

 </h1>

 <p align="center">
-  A real-time song request web app for DJs and music lovers.
-Guests request songs, vote on the queue, and set the vibe — the DJ stays in control.
+  A real-time song request app for DJs and music lovers.
+Guests request songs, set the vibe and capture the moment — the DJ stays in control.
 </p>

 ---